apakhbari/CheatSheets/Linux/HA_CS_refined.md

 - It is better to use Object storages for GlusterFS
 - Best FS for GlusterFS is XFS
 - GlusterFS is like File Storage

+---

+**5th session: Ceph**

+- Traditionally shared Storages (such as HP3par, EMC and Qnap) were being used which needed SAN Switches and HBA and also needed licensing and were expensive
+- DevOps and Cloud Computing (like Openstack) went to OpenSource options for storages.
+They wanted OpenSource solution on SAN storages.
+Ceph was born here.
+Ceph was heavily linux based and operating it was different with HP3par, EMC and Qnap
+- Traditionally HBA cards were needed in order to connect storage to servers.
+Ceph does not need that.
+It uses cards that support both network and storage
+- Ceph storage solution can support all 3 (which was impossible before Ceph): File storage - block storage - object storage
+- Ceph has a Native API which allows apps to directly communicate storage
+- Hypervisors and VMs want to contact Block storages
+- Ceph does its own replication, so there is no need to RAID storages when using Ceph

+- Network Card in servers:
+  - FC HBA (Fibre Channel) → only for storages
+  - NIC (Ethernet) → only for Network
+  - CNA (Fibre Channel + Ethernet) → for both storages & Network

+- Ceph uses 3 or more nodes for clustering
+- If you `$ vi /etc/ceph/ceph.conf`, you’ll see there are two sets of networks, Cluster Network & public network. they could be on same network but it is also possible to be on different networks
+  - Cluster network: Cluster configurations and Replicating data happens here
+  - Public network: all external services such as kubernetes, apps, Openstack, Vmware

+- Ceph has different protocols for each kind of storage:
+  - File Storage: MDS (MetaData Service)
+  - Block Storage: RBD Protocol → for Vmware, kvm, all Hypervisors
+  - Object Storage: Rados-GW (Rados GateWay) → for API, like Swift or Amazon S3

+- Ceph does not assign names to its clusters, they have an fsid
+- Inside A Ceph Cluster:
+  - OSD: a Ceph node which contain SSD or HDD
+  - MONs/MGRs: monitors and manages nodes. in /etc/ceph/ceph.conf refers to it as mon host.
+It is best practice to assign it to another server instead of one of OSDs.
+It is like corosync, a very vital component to Ceph cluster.
+It is possible to make mon dockerized.
+It is best practice to have it sort of clustered itself e.g. active/passive.
+Command for monitoring is `$ monmaptool`

+- Inside a Ceph Cluster:
+  - **Cluster monitors** (**ceph-mon**) that maintain the map of the cluster state, keeping track of active and failed cluster nodes, cluster configuration, and information about data placement and manage authentication.
+  - **Managers (ceph-mgr)** that maintain cluster runtime metrics, enable dashboarding capabilities, and provide an interface to external monitoring systems.
+  - **Object storage devices** (ceph-osd) that store data in the Ceph cluster and handle data replication, erasure coding, recovery, and rebalancing.
+SSD or HDD
+  - **Rados Gateways** (ceph-rgw) that provide object storage APIs (swift and S3) via http/https.
+  - **Metadata servers** (ceph-mds) that store metadata for the Ceph File System, mapping filenames and directories of the file system to RADOS objects
+  - **iSCSI Gateways** (ceph-iscsi) that provide iSCSI targets for traditional block storage workloads such as VMware or Windows Server.

+- Object storages are like icloud or dropbox, each object has a http address, it is accessible using API, you are not limited to a certain location.
+Object storage is one level upper than block storage, so it has better performance in upload/download purposes.
+Object Storages has certain Payloads, metadatas and ID.
+Usually all of video/music contents are Object Storages so it is easy to see video counts online and when you ask for a video, closest/fastest server to you respond and all servers are in replication with each other
+- pg (placement group): a 20Gb data won’t store directly on an OSD.
+It is going to PGs then assigns to OSDs.
+This assignment is automatically being used by Ceph using CRUSH/CRASH service which is using lots of mathematical algorithms for doing so.
+Best Practice Number of PGs are whether 32, 64 or 128.
+The only thing admin interacts with is Pool.
+- Pool: pools are like namespaces, they logically differentiate between different resources

+- Since Ceph is Ip based, its security can be compromised, so CephX authentication system is used by Ceph to authenticate users and daemons and to protect against man-in-the-middle attacks.
+- cephx uses shared secret keys for **authentication**.
+This means that both the client and the monitor cluster keep a copy of the client’s secret key.

+- It is best practice to ssh-copy-id between Ceph components so there is agent-less and passwordless communication amongst them

+---

+**6th session: Ceph - iSCSI - Active/Active clustering**

+- Ceph needs libvirt library for KVM APIs (specially GUI web-based dashboard) to work correctly, It is not being installed automatically, you have to install it in order to work with it
+- iSCSI facilitates data transfers over intranets and to manage storage over long distances.
+It can be used to transmit data over local area networks (LANs), wide area networks (WANs), or the Internet and can enable location-independent data storage and retrieval.
+- Using iscsi it is possible to mount storage of a server on another server
+- Naming convention for ISCSI: iqn.2023-09.anisa.local:node1.target1
+  - node1 is server1 and target is disk, so we know which storage is assigned to which disk
+- All Linux FileSystems are working locally, they are not working in clusters.
+- FileSystems that are working in cluster:
+  - CLVM
+  - GFS2
+  - OCFS2

+- Lots of Active/Active Services (including FileSystems) are developed by oracle
+- Distributed Lock Manager (DLM) is a mechanism that allows cluster nodes to synchronize their access to shared resources.
+The main goal of the lock manager is to act as a gatekeeper, controlling the access to the shared resources.
+DLM is able to communicate between nodes in order to manage lock traffic

+---

+**7th session: Bonding**

+- Bonding is for LB and Failover
+- Bonding: a method for aggregating multiple network interfaces into a single logical bonded interface.
+When bonding interfaces you will see an increase in maximum throughput.
+- Mode 0 ⭐ → balance-rr (round robin, will have failover in packets if a channel is failed)
+- Mode 1 ⭐ → active-backup (will only do LB)
+- Mode 2 → balance-xor
+- Mode 3 → broadcast
+- Mode 4 ⭐ → link aggregation (IEEE 802.3ad / 802.1ax) (both interfaces connect to same place in order to increase throughput)
+- Mode 5 → balance-tlb (transmit load balancing)
+- Mode 6 → balance-alb (adaptive load balancing)

+- Notice: Never install network-manager package on your servers for installing nmcli and bonding, use netplan instead